 TRATON creates an environment in which its brands support each other to learn from their individual strengths, leverage synergies, and transform the transportation industry responsibly.
-The focal point of this process are future-proof solutions — significantly reducing greenhouse gas and pollutant emissions and making transportation by road safer.
+The focal point of this process is future-proof solutions — significantly reducing greenhouse gas and pollutant emissions and making transportation by road safer.

 Beyond the individual activities of its brands, TRATON is laying down overarching guidelines to sustainably Transform Transportation.
 A key area in this respect is the expansion of the public charging network for battery electric heavy-duty trucks and long-distance coaches.
 Together with Daimler Truck and Volvo Group, we intend to develop at least 1,700 high-performance green energy charging points across Europe within the next five years.
 With this initiative, the three leading manufacturers of commercial vehicles in Europe are supporting the EU in its sustainability goal, namely the transformation to climate-neutral transportation.
 The charging points will be compatible with vehicles of all brands.
 These ambitions were adopted in a memorandum of understanding in mid-2021, which lays the foundation for a joint venture from 2022 onward.